 is not set to 0x21 on the initialization channel.
 In this case, the value, 0xFFFFFF shall be used to generate

-the IRK for the RPA_hash used in the One-to-many Poll Compact frame with the Message Control field
+the IRK used for the computation of the value of the RPA Hash field used in the One-to-many Poll Compact frame with the Message Control field

 not set to 0x00.